The Study of Behavior

 Psychologists use science to better understand why people behave the way they do — and they use that understanding to help individuals and organizations achieve their goals.

-As a student in our bachelor’s program in Psychology, you’ll take courses investigating areas of human behavior, such as cognitive, social, clinical and well-being.
+As a Psychology major, you’ll take courses investigating areas of human behavior, such as cognitive, social, clinical and well-being.
 You will also be able to enroll in classes in other disciplines that interest you — from the visual and performing arts to business and law.
 You may choose to build your professional network and your resume through an internship, research experience or both!

 Transfer-Friendly and Evening Options